Envy (Eve's Plum album)

-Envy is the debut studio album by American band Eve's Plum.
+Envy is the debut studio album by American rock band Eve's Plum.
 It was released on August 31, 1993, on 550 Records.
 Before it was released, the debut single, "Blue," was promoted on MTV, appearing on an episode of Beavis and Butthead.
 However, the single and album failed to chart.
 The second single, "Die Like Someone," was released in a censored version the following year and also failed to chart.
 The third single, "I Want It All," became the band's only single to chart, peaking at number 30 on the Modern Rock Chart.
 However, the album still failed to chart, and promotion for the album was halted.
+The album is the band's only to feature original bassist Chris Giammalvo, who left the band the following year and was replaced by Theo Mack, who performed on the band's following album Cherry Alive (1995) and remained with the band until they disbanded in 1998.